Dan du Preez

-Daniel du Preez (born 5 August 1995) is a South African rugby union player for the in the English Premiership.
+Daniel du Preez (born 5 August 1995) is a South African rugby union player for in the English Premiership.
 His usual position is number eight, but he can also play as a lock or flanker.

 Career

 Youth

 Du Preez was selected in a number of KwaZulu-Natal youth squads whilst still at school.
 At primary school level, he was selected for their squad that played at the 2008 Under-13 Craven Week competition.
 He also played in the premier schools competition in South Africa – the Under-18 Craven Week in three different seasons; he made two appearances at the 2011 event in Kimberley, three appearances at the 2012 event in Port Elizabeth – scoring a try in their match against the Free State – and a further three appearances in 2013, scoring a try against Border.

 In both 2012 and 2013, Du Preez was selected to represent a South African Schools team.
 In 2012, he played in their matches against France and Wales and in 2013 he made appearances against England and Wales.